 };

-The function displaySet is used to print the set elements.
-It internally calls the inorder function of the BST.
+The displaySet function is employed to showcase the elements within the set.
+It internally invokes the inorder method of the BST.

 #include <algorithm>